 So many wildfire survivors have contacted us wanting to see Waking Up to Wildfires, we're now showing the film to audiences in a variety of ways.
-Bookmark this page for webisode updates, events, new research findings and other announcements related to the work EHSC is doing around wildfires.
+Bookmark this page for documentary updates, events, new research findings and other announcements related to the work EHSC is doing around wildfires.

 Waking Up to Wildfires releases

-- October 2019: PBS will air a 30-minute version of the film on the 2-year anniversary of the 2017 North Bay wildfires and will be syndicating it nationally in December.
+- October 11 and 13, 2019: PBS will air a 30-minute version of the film to commemorate the 2-year anniversary of the 2017 North Bay wildfires and will be syndicating it nationally in December.
 Stay tuned for details!

 On November 4, 2018, EHSC held a special screening event for survivors and community members at the Sebastiani Theatre in Sonoma, California.
 After the screening, we asked the audience what they thought about the film.
 Below are some highlights.